mbT-Infrastructure/docker-downloader/Readme.md

 - `DOWNLOADER_PLAYLIST_URLS`
     - Urls of the playlists.
 One per line.
 No spaces in url allowed.
 - `POST_EXECUTION_COMMAND`
-    - Command to run when the downloads are finished.
+    - Command to run when the downloads are finished and new files are downloaded.

 ## Volumes